Meri Awaz Suno

 "Meri Awaz Suno" (Urdu: میری آواز سنو, literal English translation: "listen to my voice") is a song by the Pakistani sufi rock band Junoon, released in 1995.
 It is the second track from the band's fourth album, Azadi (1997), released on EMI Records.
-The song was written by lead guitarist Salman Ahmad and writer Sabir Zafar.
-It remains one of the band's most popular songs.
+Written by poet Sabir Zafar and lead guitarist Salman Ahmad, it remains one of the band's more popular songs.

-The song has also been featured in several other albums by the band like Kashmakash (1995) and Dewaar: The Best of Junoon (2004).
+The song has also been featured in several other albums by the band, including Kashmakash (1995) and Dewaar: The Best of Junoon (2004).

 Music video

 The music video of "Meri Awaz Suno" was shot at the Jazba-e-Junoon weekend show, a patriotic show.
-The music video is about 4 minutes and 48 seconds long.
-The video showcased the whole band's line-up at several different camera shots, mostly focused on the three band members.
-The music video also showed some of the session players playing along with the band such as Ustad Aashiq Ali playing the tabla.
+The 4:48-minute music video showcased the band's entire line-up at several different camera shots, mostly focused on the three band members.
+The video also showed some of the session players playing along with the band, such as Ustad Aashiq Ali playing the tabla.